apple2373/chainer_caption_generation/README.md

 ### I no longer maintain this repository.
-Implementation is not that clean and hard to use if you want to train on your own data.
+This implementation is not that clean and hard to use if you want to train on your own data.
 I re-implemented from scratch.
 The new one is much faster, accurate, and clean.
 It can even generate Chinese captions.
 Please see the [better implementation] (https://github.com/apple2373/chainer-caption).

 #image caption generation by chainer